Charlie Devlin: Charlton Athletic

 On 9 August 2019, Devlin signed with FA Women's Championship team Charlton Athletic for the 2019–20 season.
 Devlin made her debut in their opening game on 25 August 2019, playing the full 90 minutes in a 0–0 home draw with Lewes.
 On 15 September, Devlin was sent off after receiving two yellow cards in Charlton's 2–0 league loss to London City Lionesses.

 Leicester City

 Devlin signed an 18-month contract with fellow Championship side Leicester City on 8 January 2020.
 Devlin made her debut in a 1–0 league loss against Durham on 12 January 2020.
 The team won the 2020–21 FA Women's Championship title, earning promotion to the FA WSL for the first time in their history.
 On 4 June 2021, Devlin signed a new two-year contract.

 Birmingham City

 On 29 July 2022, Devlin moved on a season-long loan to Birmingham City in the FA Women's Championship.
+After her loan ended at the end of the season, Devlin was released by Leicester City and re-joined Birmingham City on a two-year permanent basis.

+Rangers

+On 12 September 2024, Devlin moved on a season-long loan to Rangers.

+Sheffield United

+On 10 July 2025, it was announced that Devlin had signed a one-year contract with Sheffield United.